-Even though Maryland has cool winters, there are areas where you can grow palm trees.
-Maryland has a humid subtropical climate influenced by Atlantic ocean.
-Summer is hot and humid with average July temperature of 77°F (25°C).
-Winter is cool with average January temperature of 33°F (1°C).
-Annual snowfall ranges from 9-100 inches (23-250 cm) depending on the part of the state.
+While Maryland experiences cool winters overall, there are specific regions where palm trees can thrive.
+Maryland boasts a humid subtropical climate influenced by the Atlantic Ocean, featuring hot and humid summers with an average July temperature of 77°F (25°C) and cool winters with an average January temperature of 33°F (1°C).

 Growing Palm Trees in Maryland